 To see the correctness of the objective function, consider an optimum solution to the problem and let x{ij} be set according to this solution.
 We need to see that c_j as specified by the bounds (10) is the correct value for the completion time of job j, j = 1, 2, ..., n.
 This means that it should satisfy at least one inequality as an equation, and this equation should give the correct value of c_j .
 In the optimum solution, the jobs are scheduled in consective blocks that contain no idle time.
 The blocks are separated by idle time.
 Let B be the block containing job j.
 If j is the first job in B then necessarily j starts at r_j and (10) is an equation giving the correct completion time $r_j + p_j$ since the two summations are empty.
 Otherwise let $i \neq j$ be the first job in the block B. As there is no idle time in B, j will start immediately after the sum of the processing times of all jobs that precede it and are either i or follow i in the schedule.
 For jobs with $k \geq i$ we require only $x{kj} = 1$ since they could not be scheduled before r_i .
 For jobs with k < i we also require $x{ik} = 1$, for otherwise they would be scheduled in another block.
 Therefore (10) is satisfied as an equation for this value or i and j and gives the correct completion time for job j.

-As a final note, in (10) we could eliminate the second summation entirely and drop the condition k < i in the first summation.
-However, the formulation (10) gives a stronger linear programming relaxation.
+As a final note, in (10) we could eliminate the second summation entirely by incorporating all terms in the first summation.
+We get the inequalities: